-Where Fire Sprinkler Systems are the Best Solution
+Where Commercial Sprinkler Systems are the Best Solution

-Fire sprinkler systems are the most common form of commercial fire protection because they extinguish fires rapidly and effectively by discharging water when heat is detected.
+Sprinkler systems are the most common commercial fire protection systems because they extinguish fires rapidly and effectively by discharging water when heat is detected.
 These are commonly used in national multi-site retail chains, big-box stores, wholesale clubs, grocers, restaurants, and distribution centers.
 Commercial sprinkler systems are safe to use and offer versatility and compatibility within a variety of applications.